gip-inclusion/agent_connect_engine/README.md

   config.client_id = ENV["AGENT_CONNECT_CLIENT_ID"]
   config.client_secret = ENV["AGENT_CONNECT_CLIENT_SECRET"]
   config.base_url = ENV["AGENT_CONNECT_BASE_URL"]

+  # This is optional, by default it will fallback to "HS256"
   config.algorithm = ENV["AGENT_CONNECT_ALGORITHM"]

   # Declare the callback that will be called after the user is authenticated